-I hope you find this hub helpful.
+I hope you find this article helpful.
 Don't hesitate to leave a comment or ask a question.
-Oh-if you are planning to go to San Antonio I highly recommend you stay at the Microtel Inn and Suites.
+If you are planning to go to San Antonio, I highly recommend you stay at the Microtel Inn and Suites.
 It is located between Lackland AFB and Sea World in a really nice part of town.
 The rooms and service are great-and you can't beat the price.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 Question: How and where did you get the pictures of your son throughout basic training?

 Question: Is there a way to get pictures of our airmen in boot camp?

 Answer: I got many good pictures of my son off of the Facebook page.

 Question: What happens after week 8 of basic training?

 Answer: The airmen go to the base where they will receive their initial technical training.

 Question: My son has yet to join the Air Force, but is planning to soon.
 I am his mom and am having a terrible time handling it.
 I want to be supportive but it's so difficult.
 I cry constantly.
 I've never been away from any of my kids for a long length of time.
 I feel we won't keep in contact and I fear he will be in harm's way.
 The thought of that tears me apart.
 Could you please help me get through this?.